 Universal’s Volcano Bay is an immersive water park experience that allows guests to enter a tropical paradise in the middle of Orlando, Florida.
-We visited for the first time this summer and I wanted to put together a list of things I wish I had known for our first visit to Volcano Bay.
+We had an awesome visit and wanted to share our Volcano Bay tips to help you plan your visit.

 Tapu-Tapu is a wristband guests wear during their visit to Volcano Bay water park.
 They are included with your admission and will be returned as you exit the park.